Olivia Newton-John, "Grease" star and Grammy-winning singer, dies at 73

 A four-time Grammy Award-winner, the English-Australian superstar sold 100 million albums with songs like "I Honestly Love You," and "Have You Never Been Mellow."
 She also scored huge hits in the 1980s with "Physical" and "Magic."

+Newton-John was first diagnosed with breast cancer in 1992, at the same time her father died from cancer.
+She went into remission for several years, until she was told the cancer was back in 2013.
+Five years after that, she revealed that the cancer had metastasized.

+After retiring from acting, Newton-John focused on philanthropy, founding the Olivia Newton-John Cancer Wellness & Research Centre in Melbourne, Australia.

-In a 2019 interview, "CBS Mornings" co-host Gayle King asked the actress how she had coped with her breast cancer diagnosis.
+In a 2019 interview, Newton-John told "CBS Mornings" co-host Gayle King that she never felt victimized over her diagnosis.

-"Denial is really good!"
-Newton-John laughed.
-"It's really healthy!
-But it was consuming my day.
-And after a time, I went, 'You know what?
-I don't know what my time is, but I need to enjoy my life.
-So, I'm going to eat a cookie if I want it.
-And I'm gonna have a cup of tea if I want it.
-And if I wanna have a little bit of wine, I'm gonna do that.'
-Because the joy of life and everyday living has to be a part of that healing process as well."
+"Maybe deep down I knew there was a reason or a purpose for it," she said.
+"Or maybe I needed to create one to make it okay for myself.
+Because, again, it's a decision — How am I gonna deal with it?
+You choose."

+She added that while denial was how she originally dealt with the news, she focused on the joy of life and everyday living as part of her healing process.

 for more features.